juand-r/ius/README.md

 - **Documents per item**: 1 (each puzzle is one document)
 - **Use case**: Study incremental summarization on detective stories, evaluate on the downstream task of guessing the culprit.

+### DetectiveQA
+- **Items**: 43 full-length detective novels
+- **Documents per item**: 1 (each novel is one document)
+- **Novel lengths**: 50,400 - 138,481 words (average: 69,029 words)
+- **Special features**: Content/reveal segment splitting - novels are split at the first question's answer position into main content and reveal segment
+- **Use case**: Study incremental summarization on longer detective stories, evaluate with reveal segment handling

 ## Development Principles ✅ **ACHIEVED**

 - **✅ Lean and modular**: Clean, simple, readable, well-documented, modular code that's easily extensible.
 Optimized for ease of use and reproducibility.